Memorial United Methodist Church, Clovis, California

 the microphone since most people sing much louder than they speak.
 However

-singing 2 inches from a microphone will work fine.
+singing 2 or less inches from a microphone does work best.

 PROBLEMS: